 Representative Crownover has an impeccable pro-life voting record and has been endorsed by the Texas Alliance for Life and the LIFE PAC for her work on pro-life issues.
 One of the greatest current threats to the unborn is secondhand smoke and Representative Crownover continues to fight hard for a ban on smoking in the workplace so that Texas moms do not have to choose between their paycheck and the health of their unborn children.

 Representative Crownover is committed to protecting every citizens’ right to bear arms.
 She maintains an “A” rating and has been endorsed by both the National Rifle Association and the Texas State Rifle Association.

 In 2011, Representative Crownover was appointed to the Appropriations Committee and Vice-Chair of the Energy Resources Committee.
 Additionally, she served as the Vice-Chair of the House Republican Caucus.

-At the end of the 2011 Session Representative Crownover was asked to serve on the Conference Committee on the Budget.
+In 2011 and 2013 Representative Crownover was asked to serve on the Conference Committee on the Budget.
 Only five members of the House and five members of the Senate are appointed to this committee and the appointment is recognition for her expertise and years of hard work on the Texas budget.
 During the 10 years Representative Crownover has served as a member of the Appropriations Committee, the Texas general revenue budget has decreased by 11.5% when accounting for population growth and inflation.